node-loader/node-loader-core/README.md

 # @node-loader/core

 A configurable NodeJS loader that combines multiple other loaders into one.
-Only works with

 ## Deprecation Notice